About Bone Sarcoma

 Bone sarcomas are primary malignancies that arise from mesodermal cells found in bone, connective tissue and cartilage.
-Approximately 3,000 new cases of bone sarcomas are diagnosed each year in the U.S. with many of them diagnosed in children.
-There are numerous subtypes of cancer with Osteosarcoma, Ewing’s Sarcoma, and Chondrosarcoma the most frequently diagnosed.
+Approximately 3,000 new cases of bone sarcomas are diagnosed each year in the U.S., including Los Angeles, with many of them diagnosed in children.
+There are numerous subtypes of bone cancer with Osteosarcoma, Ewing’s Sarcoma, and Chondrosarcoma the most frequently diagnosed.

 Bones are comprised of three different types of tissue:

-- Ewing’s Sarcoma – Ewing’s Sarcoma grouped as a “family of tumors” and can develop either in soft tissue or bone depending on where tumor originally formed.
-Typically aggressive in behavior and common with individuals of European descent.
+Ewing’s Sarcoma – Ewing’s Sarcoma grouped as a “family of tumors” and can develop either in soft tissue or bone depending on where tumor originally formed.
+This type of bone cancer is typically aggressive in behavior and common with individuals of European descent.

-- Chondrosarcoma – One-third of bone tumors found in cartilage and occurs more frequently in adults.
-More common in older adults and often develops in spine and pelvis.
+Chondrosarcoma – One-third of bone tumors found in cartilage and occurs more frequently in adults.
+This form of bone cancer is common in older adults and often develops in spine and pelvis.

 Other less known subtypes of bone cancer include:

 - Hemangioendothelioma of Bone

 What are the Symptoms and Risk Factors of Bone Sarcoma?